Star69995/star-bcard/README.md

 - Dynamic navbar for easy navigation

 ### Limitations
-- design could be better
-- no graphic interface for admin functions
+- No graphic interface for admin functions

 ## Technologies Used